The first-principles phase diagram of monolayer nanoconfined water: Methods

 \subsubsection{Calculation of phase boundaries}

+With the knowledge of stable and metastable phases, we calculate their regions of stabilities by computing their Gibbs free energies, $G(P,T)$, using a thermodynamic integration approach~\citesupp{kapil_complete_2022}. \vk{At each pressure, we calculate the classical harmonic Helmholtz free energy at 20\,K ($A^{\text{harm}}_{20\,K}$) of a given polymorph, and perform a harmonic-to-anharmonic thermodynamic integration to estimate

+where, $V$ is the volume of the structure optimized at pressure P, and $p(V)_{P, 20\,K}$ is its probability at 20\,K and pressure P. The temperature dependent Gibbs free energy is estimated from a thermodynamic integration over temperature.
+The phase diagram for the polymorphs is calculated by identifying the phase with the lowest Gibbs free energy at each $P,T$. } \\

+\vk{The solid to disordered phase boundary at each pressure is calculated by monitoring migration of phase boundaries in direct coexistence simulations~\citesupp{conde_determining_2013}.
+The initial configurations for these simulations are generated carefully in 3 steps: (i) we thermalize a $2\times1\times1$ simulation cell of a polymorph at $P,T$ (ii) we fix the oxygen atoms of one half of the cell, and melt the other half, and subsequently cool the full system to $T$ in the (constrained) NVT ensemble (iii) relax the density of the full system in the $N P_{x} T$ ensemble.} \\

-With the knowledge of stable and metastable phases, we calculate their regions of stabilities by computing their Gibbs free energies using a thermodynamic integration approach as detailed in Ref.~\citenum{kapil_complete_2021}.
-The solid to disordered phase boundaries are calculated using coexistence simulations~\cite{conde_determining_2013}.
-To estimate the boundary of the continuous phase-transition between the hexatic-like and the liquid phase we use a criterion based on six-fold orientational symmetry.
-Using this approach we take into account finite temperature thermodynamics at first-principles accuracy, while also understanding the role of thermal expansion, quantum nuclear effects, finite size effects.
-In all cases, we calculate uncertainties (error bars) due to statistical and systematic errors.
+\vk{To estimate the boundary of the continuous phase-transition between the hexatic-like and the liquid phase we use a criterion based on six-fold orientational symmetry.
+Using these approaches in combination with MLPs, we take into account finite temperature thermodynamics at first-principles accuracy.
+We also check the importance quantum nuclear effects by performing path-integral molecular dynamics simulation.
+In all cases we calculate uncertainties due to statistical and systematic errors.}